vzcaffaro/programming-languages-2020/assignment-3.md

 ## Part 1

-(counts for 6 point out of 18 ... the taks is mainly to translate your solution of Assignment 2 into the new programming language ... let me know if there are any problems)
+(counts for 6 point out of 18 ... the task is mainly to translate your solution of Assignment 2 into the new programming language ... let me know if there are any problems)

 #### Instructions